nismod/open-gira/config/arc_cluster/README.md

 # Running open-gira on ARC

 As open-gira is built with snakemake, its use is remarkably similar from a laptop to a cluster.
-However there are a few differences in setup and use.
+However there are a few differences.
 They are discussed here.

 ## Python environment